TimAl6ert5/PageStatsScraper/README.md

 # PageStatsScraper

-The purpose of this application is to accept a URL, scrape the page, determine all words that aren't part of the HTML, count the frequency of each word and save the results to a database.
+The purpose of this application is to accept a URL, scrape the page, determine all words that aren't part of the HTML, count the frequency of each word, save the results to a database and dump the record to a JSON formatted file in the working directory.

 ## Database Schema
 This application is built to use a MySQL database.
 The database consists of two tables.